 You can also download free sketch templates from various websites.
 Sketch App Sources is my personal favorite.

-Software for prototyping app ideas
+Software for prototyping mobile & web app ideas

 SketchUp is another software built specifically for building app UI.
 It has more features and plugins that are super useful for UI / UX designers.